Stop! Your Lease Extension in Birchington Could Be FREE

 If you are facing a significant premium because your lease in Birchington has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Why you should commence your Birchington lease extension today:
+Why you should start your Birchington lease extension today:

 A Birchington lease depreciates with the years remaining on the lease.

-It is generally considered that a residential leasehold with over 100 years remaining is worth roughly the same as a freehold.
-Where an additional ninety years added to any lease with more than 30 years remaining, the residence will be equivalent in value to a freehold for many years in the future.
+It is conventional wisdom that a property with over 100 years remaining is worth roughly the same as a freehold.
+Where an additional ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for decades to come.

 Lender Requirement